wechulisimiyu/joytime/README.md

 # Joytime Marketplace

-Joytime is a simple marketplace web application built with Django.
+Joytime is a simple marketplace web application built with Django and Tailwind CSS.
+I will use this project to sharpen my skills with django for production, interacting with APIs and deploying.

 ## Features